marinalexs/esce_ml/README.md

 ## Example Workflow

-To try the example workflow, check out the [example/](example/) directory and run the following command:
+To run an example workflow on random data, check out the [example/](example/) directory and run the following command:

 ```
 snakemake --cores 1 --configfile example/example_config.yaml --rerun-triggers mtime --use-conda --rerun-incomplete all
 ```

 Once the workflow has completed, you can view the results in the `results/example-dataset/statistics` directory and the plots in `results/example-dataset/plots`.

+Alternatively, try the MNIST example.
+This should get you meaningful results and figures (in contract to the random data example above).
+However, it will take a while to run.
+You may want to increase the number of cores used by snakemake (e.g. `--cores 4`) to speed up the process.

 ---